JAndrassy/ArduinoOTA/README.md

 For SD card update use [SDUnRF5 library](https://github.com/jandrassy/SDUnRF5).

-To use remote upload from IDE, add lines from [this PR](https://github.com/sandeepmistry/arduino-nRF5/pull/327/commits/4b70ae7207124bd92afa14e562e4f0c4d931220d) to sandeepmistry/hardware/nRF5/0.6.0/platform.txt at the end of section "OpenOCD sketch upload":
+To use remote upload from IDE with SDStorage or InternalStorage, copy platform.local.txt from extras/nRF5 folder, next to platform.txt in the nRF5 boards package.
+You can find the location of boards packages in Arduino IDE Preferences as the location of the preferences.txt file at the bottom of the Preferences dialog.
+It is clickable and opens the folder.
+There find the boards package in packages folder.

 If you use SoftDevice, stop BLE before applying update.
 Use `ArduinoOTA.beforeApply` to register a callback function.
 For example in setup `ArduinoOTA.beforeApply(shutdown);` and add the function to to sketch: